 Donna Figurski 15:15

 And so what are you going to value more?
-Well, obviously, for us, it’s going to be the cognitive, you know, because he actually was able, after a year and a half, to go back to his laboratory, he was able to have students enter his lab and guide their research and get their PhDs under his guidance.
+Well, obviously, for us, it’s going to be cognitive, you know, because he was able, after a year and a half, to go back to his laboratory, he was able to have students enter his lab and guide their research and get their PhDs under his guidance.